junipernineaj/python-reeducation/README.md

 Reminding myself of all the Python

-## Chapter2a.
+## Chapter2

+a.
 Variables and simple data types
+b.
+Numbers, Floats, Constants
+c.
+Comments

-## Chapter2b.
-Numbers
+## Chapter3

+a.
+Lists